cran-task-views/WebTechnologies/WebTechnologies.md

 many functions have been updated to accommodate web pages that are protected with TLS/SSL Consequently you can usually download a file's if its url starts with "http" or "https".

+If the data file is not accessible via a simple url, you probably want to skip to the "Online Services" section.
+It describes how to work with specific web services such as AWS, Google Documents, Twitter, REDCap, PubMed, and Wikipedia.

 ### Ingest a file directly

 Many base and CRAN packages provide functions that accept a [url](https://en.wikipedia.org/wiki/URL) and